 Replace Cable & Adapter

 Another fix that might work is replacing your Amazon FireStick’s cable and power adapter.
 If you have been using the device for too long or the cable has gone through enough wear & tear, it’s time for a change.
-You can get official accessories (cable and adapter) of your Amazon Fire TV device on Amazon’s website.
+You can get official accessories (cable and adapter) for your Amazon Fire TV device on Amazon’s website.

 Try Plugging FireStick In A Different USB Port

-Although Amazon Fire TV devices don’t receive full power from USB ports, they work just fine without any issue.
+Although Amazon Fire TV devices don’t receive full power from USB ports, they work fine without any issues.
 So, if you are sourcing power from your display’s USB port and facing the restarting issue, try changing it.
 Many people online have reported that trying a different USB port on their TV/Monitor did the trick.

 And now you are set to power on your Amazon FireStick.
 Click any button on your FireStick remote and wait for it to boot.
 Then, open some apps and play videos on YouTube to see if your issue is resolved.